 The Stock Exchange Arcade was designed by Sydney architect Mark Day and built by Sandbrook Brothers of Sydney in 1888.
 This prestigious shop and office arcade was built for local civic leader and businessman Alexander Malcolm.
 Known then as the Royal Arcade, it housed the Charters Towers Stock Exchange from 1890.
-It was one of Australia's first few regional stock exchanges and needed to raise capital for the deep reef mines throughout the region.
-The Stock Exchange was linked into the world via telegraph, with three calls a day, six days a week.... more
+It was one of Australia's first few regional stock exchanges and was needed to raise capital for the deep reef mines throughout the region.
+The Stock Exchange was linked into the world via telegraph, with three calls a day, six days a week.
+At one time the price of gold was set in the very Arcade, an indication of the importance of the Charters Towers' economy at the time.... more

-The arcade is a great open thoroughfare and it is easy to imagine the stockbrokers busy at work in their offices, which have now been converted into shops.
-Don't miss the ""calling of the card"", a ghostly reminder of Charters Towers' golden days when just a touch of greed echoed in these stately walls.
+The stockbrokers offices have now been converted into shops.
+Don't miss the "Calling of the Card," a ghostly reminder of Charters Towers' golden days when just a touch of greed echoed in these stately walls.

 * Please note: These rates are indicative based on the minimum and maximum available costs of listed products and services.
 To obtain a firm price from the provider, please use the contact the operator .
 All prices are quoted in Australian dollars.